 Railroads through Jim Thorpe

 New railroad technology replaced water transportation as the most efficient way to transport goods through the Lehigh River Gorge.
-As you explore the Lehigh Gorge State Park you will frequently see passing trains, now used for commercial transportation as well as a scenic train ride for tourists visiting Jim Thorpe and surrounding areas.
+As you explore the Lehigh Gorge State Park you will frequently see passing trains.
+They are now used for commercial transportation as well as a scenic train ride for tourists visiting Jim Thorpe.

 Hiking Trails In and Near the Lehigh Gorge

 One of the best hikes near the Lehigh Gorge State Park is to Glen Onoko Falls.
-Although the falls are not in the park, rather the neighboring Pennsylvania Game Lands this is one of the most popular regional hikes accessed through the State Park.
+The falls are not in the park, rather the neighboring Pennsylvania Game Lands.
+Even still, this is one of the most popular regional hikes accessible through the State Park.
 This is a natural area that possesses natural hazards like steep and treacherous terrain and fast moving water.
 Take precautions, not risks, and you will be rewarded with breath taking views of waterfalls and wildlife.